-Labour-dash dad fined £2,500 for speeding
+Labour-dash dad faces £2,500 speeding fine

 Mrs Baker said: "We were fine, sticking to the speed limit for the majority of the journey, then I suddenly felt like I had to push and I knew I couldn't give birth at the side of the road, so Louis put his foot down."

-Baby Ellis had stopped growing at 36 weeks and his mother is a carrier of streptococcus B. The couple's previous child Nyla, 4, had been born in just 11 minutes.
+Baby Ellis had stopped growing at 36 weeks and his mother is a carrier of streptococcus B. The couple's previous child Nyla, four, had been born in just 11 minutes.

-Since the fine, Mr Baker has appealed to West Mercia Police who said he will receive a court date.
+Mr Baker said he was waiting to receive a court date for his case.

 Mrs Baker said: "We're not saying we don't deserve a fine, we were speeding, but we just hope that the judge understands."

-A spokesperson for West Mercia Police said: "Due to the speed involved this case is being referred directly to the Magistrates' Court.
+A spokesperson for West Mercia Police said: "Due to the speed involved this case is being referred directly to the magistrates' court.

 "Magistrates will take into account any mitigation when determining their decision."